john-cd/john-cd.github.io/_cheatsheets/databases/SQL.md

 		EmployeeLevel + 1,
 		CONVERT ( varchar(255 ), RTRIM (Sort) + '| ' + FirstName + ' ' +
 				 LastName)
-	 FROM HumanResources .Employee as e
+	 FROM HumanResources.Employee as e
-		  JOIN Person .Contact AS c ON e.ContactID = c.ContactID
+		  JOIN Person.Contact AS c ON e.ContactID = c.ContactID
 		  JOIN DirectReports AS d ON e.
 ManagerID = d.
 EmployeeID )
    -- copy the required columns to the result of the function